kathleenhang/vendor-monkey/README.md

 - Allow user to choose from multiple premade templates
 - Allow user to customize "Did you know?" tips
 - Add company logo/map image thumbnails for each saved card template
-- Support more commonly used filetypes (PDF, PNG, JPEG)
+- Support more commonly used file types (PDF, PNG, JPEG)